weizguy/RazerBlog/README.md

-# firstNuxt
+# RazerBlog
-Experimenting with Nuxt - first repo with Nuxt
+Experimenting with Nuxt - first repo with Nuxt, designing a blog based on Razer products...